Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Opioids

-If you’re recovering from opiods, you may feel that the sleep you do get doesn’t really help as much as you want it to.
-The Journal of Clinical Sleep Medicine says this is because Opioid users struggle from reduced REM periods as well, which normally aids in emotional processing, stress management, and many other essential functions.
-During recovery, you may feel more stressed and anxious because of this, which could be misinterpreted as cravings, when really you just aren’t able to process emotions.
+If you’re recovering from opioids, you may feel that the sleep you do get doesn’t really help as much as you want it to.
+The Journal of Clinical Sleep Medicine says this is because opioid users struggle from reduced REM periods as well, which normally aids in emotional processing, stress management, and many other essential functions.7 During recovery, you may feel more stressed and anxious because of this, which could be misinterpreted as cravings, when really you just aren’t able to process emotions.

 You should also know that many drugs used to treat opioid addiction can cause issues sleep walking.